Introduction

 Dates:

-Included: airport transfer, accommodation in shared rooms, all meals, coffee, tea, water and softdrinks, riding and other ranch activities, transport to Cody for rodeo etc, English guides/instructors.
+Included: airport transfer, accommodation in shared rooms, all meals, coffee, tea, water and lemonade, riding and other ranch activities, transport to Cody for rodeo etc, English guides/instructors.

-Not included: flights, visa, alcoholic beverages, extra activities such as a ticket for the Cody rodeo.
+Not included: flights, visa, alcohol and softdrinks, extra activities such as a ticket for the Cody rodeo.

 Is this the trip for you?